fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Date: 17/03/2022

 Steps to reproduce:
-1)We introduce a correct username and password : jsmith@demo.io-Demo123!.
+1)Introduce a correct username and password : jsmith@demo.io-Demo123!.
-2)We click submit the form
+2)Click submit the form
-3)We click on "withdraw"
+3)Click on "withdraw".
 4)Select the account Individual checking
 5)Introduce $25 dollars more than the balance
 6)Click submit button

-Expected Result: Let us sign in and take us to the Bank's withdraw form, create the withdraw and take us to the Checking page and see the withdraw in the table.
+Expected Result: Sign in, open the Bank's withdraw form, create the withdraw and visualize on the Checking page the withdraw in the table.

 52)
 Title : Withdraw creation in the account Individual Savings of 25 dollars more than the balance.